survivejs/react-book/manuscript/03_developing_with_webpack.md

   - index.js - This is where the configuration goes
   - build.js - Build configuration exposed to Webpack
   - develop.js - Development configuration exposed to Webpack
+  - merge.js - A merge utility we'll be using to avoid duplication

 Those *build.js* and *develop.js* simply point at our *index.js*.
 To give you an idea, they can simply look like this: